About human rights

 It should be noted that Article 3- the right not to be tortured or inhumanly or degradingly treated or punished - confers an “absolute” right to which there can be no exceptions.
 All the other rights are expressly qualified in certain respects.
 For example, the violation of the right to life is “permitted” if a death results from the use of force which was no more than absolutely necessary to effect a lawful arrest.

 Likewise, the right to freedom of peaceful assembly can be restricted if this is necessary in the interests of public safety or for the prevention of disorder.
-The European Court has interpreted the Articles as imposing positive obligations on states to confer rights, not just negative obligations not to interfere with rights.
+The European Courthas interpreted the Articles as imposing positive obligations on states to confer rights, not just negative obligations not to interfere with rights.

-Rights v Responsibilities
+What about Rights v Responsibilities?

 Most rights are not absolute and may be limited where it is necessary to achieve a legitimate aim and if the limitation is proportionate to that aim.
 The court seeks to strike a “fair balance between the general interest of the community and requirements of protection for the individuals human rights”.